SharePoint planning guide

 |What type of site should I create?

-For info on the new site templates and the variety of classic templates available in SharePoint Online, see Using templates to create different kinds of SharePoint sites.
+For info about the new site templates and the variety of classic templates available in SharePoint, see Using templates to create different kinds of SharePoint sites.

 |Do you want to connect a group of people for collaboration, or do you want to broadcast content to a larger audience?